Klingebeil/homepage/_posts/2021-03-10-new-website.md

 1. For control—I want to have complete control over the things I publish; from design to format.
 Also f#ck the monopoly-platform-play.
 2. To learn—A rather obvious one, but I wanted to challenge myself again.
-3. To build—My job mostly happens inside Google Docs, over a cup of coffee and through lots and lots of talking.
+3. To build—My job mostly happens inside _Google Docs_, over a cup of coffee and through lots and lots of talking.
 I like it that way, but I wanted to get my hands at least somewhat dirty and build something again for a change.

 And with more time on my hand, than I would have liked (thanks Covid-19), I decided to finally tackle this project.